winston0410/postcss-rfs-autopilot/README.md

 With this plugin, you just need to declare rules you want to apply `rfs()` to, and it will do the heavy-lifting for you.

+## Made in Hong Kong :free: :free:

+This plugin is made with love by a Hong Konger.

 ## Installation

 As this plugin is a PostCSS plugin, you need to install and set up PostCSS first before use it.
 If you haven't used PostCSS before, set it up according to [official docs](https://github.com/postcss/postcss#usage).

 Input this command in terminal and download this PostCSS plugin.

 ```
 npm i postcss-rfs-autopilot
 ```

 [RFS](https://github.com/twbs/rfs) is treated as an external dependency for this plugin, thus you would need to download and include it manually in your PostCSS config as usual.

 ```
 npm i rfs
 ```

 After you have installed this plugin, require it **before `RFS`** in your [PostCSS configuration files, or the place where you config PostCSS in your environment](https://github.com/postcss/postcss#usage)